galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 |![](/src/tutorials/chip/join2.png)|
 |<small>**Joining Pooled/R1 with R2** results with `Join` tool.
 Note that because we renamed the datasets they are now easily selectable.</small>|

 This results in 723 regions are shared among polled, R1, and R2 peaks.
 Let's call this **High confidence set**.
 Before we can use it however, let's cut out only relevant columns.
 Since we have produced this dataset by joining three other datasets it is three times wider (30 columns).
-To cut this first three columns we can use **Text Manipulation -> Cut columns** tool:
+To cut this first three columns we can use **Text Manipulation &rarr; Cut columns** tool:

 |         |
 |---------|